-- To place a Data Field on the report, either drag and drop it to the selection pane, or select the Data Field and press the + Add button, or double-click the Data Field. - To add blank columns that can be edited manually, press the + Add Blank button.
-You can enter text into a blank column. - Use the up () and down () arrows to indicate the order the Data Fields should appear on the report.
-The Data Field at the top will appear as the leftmost column of the report.

-- The Summary Function column is used to make subtotals and grand totals.
-See Subtotals and Grand Totals for more information. - To remove a Data Field, press the delete button (×).
+- To place a Data Field on the report, either drag and drop it to the 'Data Field column, use the Add button, or double-click it. - To add blank columns that can be edited manually, click the + Add Blank button.
+You can enter text into a blank column. - Use the up (^) and down (~) arrows to indicate the order the Data Fields should appear on the report.
+The Data Field at the top will appear as the leftmost column of the report. - The Summary Function column is used to make subtotals and grand totals.
+See Subtotals and Grand Totals for more information. - To remove a Data Field, click the delete button (X).

-For each Data Field in the Sorts tab, a checkbox will appear in the 'Summarize By' box.
+For each Data Field added in the Sorts tab, a checkbox will appear in the 'Summarize By' box.
 Using the 'Summarize By' box you can display subtotals, grand totals, or headers for the values of a Data Field.